Marriage in the United States

 Marriage in the United States is a legal, social, and religious institution.
-The marriage age in the United States is set by each state and territory, either by statute or the common law applies.
-An individual may marry in the United States as of right, without parental consent or other authorisation, on reaching 18 years of age in all states except in Nebraska, where the general marriage age is 19, and Mississippi, where the general marriage age is 21.
+The marriage age is set by each state and territory, either by statute or the common law applies.
+An individual may marry without parental consent or other authorization on reaching 18 years of age in all states except in Nebraska (where the general marriage age is 19) and Mississippi (where the general marriage age is 21.)
 In Puerto Rico the general marriage age is also 21.
 In all these jurisdictions, these are also the ages of majority.
 In Alabama, however, the age of majority is 19, while the general marriage age is 18.
-Most states also set a lower age at which underage persons are able to marry with parental and/or judicial consent.
-Marriages where one partner is less than 18 years of age are commonly referred to as child or underage marriages.
+Most states also set a lower age at which underage persons are able to marry with parental or judicial consent.

-Marriage laws have changed considerably in the United States over time, including the removal of bans on interracial marriage and same-sex marriage.
+Marriage laws have changed considerably over time, including the removal of bans on interracial marriage and same-sex marriage.
 In 2009, there were 2,077,000 marriages, according to the U.S. Census Bureau.
 The median age for the first marriage has increased in recent years.
 The median age in the early 1970s was 23 for men and 21 for women; and it rose to 28 for men and 26 for women by 2009 and by 2017, it was 29.5 for men and 27.4 for women.

 Marriages vary considerably in terms of religion, socioeconomic status, age, commitment, and so forth.
 Reasons for marrying may include a desire to have children, love, or economic security.
-Marriage has been in some instances used for the sole purpose of gaining a green card and/or facilitating full citizenship; the Immigration Marriage Fraud Amendments of 1986 are among laws that can be used to set aside sham marriages, and a marriage visa can be obtained in advance of entry of the non-national where there is a long-term, committed relationship demonstrable.
+Marriage has been in some instances used for the sole purpose of gaining a green card or facilitating full citizenship; the Immigration Marriage Fraud Amendments of 1986 are among laws that are used to prevent their recognition for immigration purposes, and a marriage visa can be obtained in advance of entry of the non-national where there is a long-term, committed relationship demonstrable.
 In 2003, 184,741 immigrants were admitted as spouses of US citizens.